Serth, Joseph P.

 Document Availability: All filed documents, the application, and other papers are available for inspection during normal business hours at the Department's Region 4 Office, 1130 North Westcott Road, Schenectady, New York 11306-2014, attn: Jill Phillips, Assistant Regional Attorney, telephone 518-357-2373, and at the Office of Hearings and Mediation Services, telephone 518-402-9003.
-A copy of 6 NYCRR part 624 may be obtained from the Office of Hearings and Mediation Services, or from the Department's website at www.dec.ny.gov/regs/4483.html.
+A copy of 6 NYCRR part 624 (link leaves DEC website) may be obtained from the Office of Hearings and Mediation Services, or from the Westlaw website.

 Statutory and Regulatory Provisions: This application is processed and this proceeding is conducted according to ECL article 1 (General Provisions); article 3, title 3 (General Functions); article 8 (State Environmental Quality Review, SEQR); article 15 (Water Resources); article 24 (Freshwater Wetlands); and 6 NYCRR part 617 ("SEQR"); part 621 (Uniform Procedures); part 624 (Permit Hearings); and part 663 (Freshwater Wetlands).

 James T. McClymonds